MissVeronica/UM-archive-users/README.md

 # UM Archive of Deleted Users

-User deletion from the user account page will change the user to a new UM role "Archived".
+User deletion from the user account page will change the user to a new UM role "Archived" and also updating the "account_status" to "archived".

-Login is blocked for "Archived" users.
+Login is blocked for users with the "Archived" role.

-Display of user profiles for "Archived" users are prohibited by all users except Administrators.
+Display of user profiles for "Archived" users are prohibited by all users except for Administrators with a note by the end of the profile page: "This user account is archived".

+Email is being sent when user is "deleting" the account and also later when the Administrator is physically deleting the account, so the e-mail text must be updated for the new two-step deletion of an account.

 # Installation